paulvers-ui/rethink-app-masque/README.md

 ---

-This is a fork of [Rethink DNS + Firewall + VPN](https://github.com/celzero/rethink-app), with these changes from the original:
+This is a fork of [Rethink DNS + Firewall + VPN](https://github.com/celzero/rethink-app) with help of arcadesignpro, creatoreprints, diniboy1123, with these changes from the original:

 - **Own package ID** (`com.creatore.rethinkfork`) — installs alongside the original Rethink on the same phone, no conflict.
 - **WARP over MASQUE**, using [usque](https://github.com/paulvers-ui/usque) instead of Cloudflare's official WireGuard client.